danielabar/meblog/src/markdown/ruby-configurable-retry.md

 3. The operation times out.
 4. The retry limit is reached without success.

-## Yield Explanation

-Is this needed or to be assumed that reader knows this?

-In Ruby, the yield keyword is used within a method to transfer control to a block of code that was passed as an argument to that method.
-It allows the method to execute the block at a specific point, injecting the necessary data or context into the block for processing.

-When a method encounters a yield statement, it pauses its execution and executes the block of code that was passed in, passing any specified arguments.
-The block can perform operations using the provided data and may return a value back to the method if needed.
-After the block completes its execution, the method continues executing from where it left off.

-The yield keyword is commonly used to implement iterators or to execute custom code within a predefined method.
-It allows for greater flexibility and customization by enabling users of the method to define their own behavior through blocks of code that can be executed within the method's context.

 ## TODO

-* Explain simple Ruby project setup (no Rails!), show tree dir with boot.rb loading the files
-* Mention what Ruby version and that it has built-in debugger
-* Add puts in Retryable as its attempting again
 * Figure out testing.
-* Link to demo repo on Github.
 * Add link to Patrick's Linkedin/website
-* Need yield explanation or assume reader knows?
-Maybe an aside?
 * Add "re" in a monospaced font to feature image, maybe throw in a ruby gem if it looks good
 * Somehow work in: "If at first you don't succeed...
 Ruby's retry to the rescue"
 * Use [Ruby Logger](https://blog.appsignal.com/2023/05/17/manage-your-ruby-logs-like-a-pro.html?utm_source=shortruby&utm_campaign=shortruby_0042&utm_medium=email) to display what's happening